Club supported sessions

 There are also a number of regular sessions which are less formally led.
 They aren’t set in stone as such but currently these include:

-- Week days apart from Friday at 6.45am on the water for paddlers who are close to Division 5 speed and above.
+- Week days at 6.00/ 6:15am on the water for paddlers who are close to Division 5 speed and above.

-- Most evenings around 6.30pm paddlers will take part in an informal training session at a variety of levels (not beginners).
+- Most evenings during the summer around 6.30pm paddlers will take part in an informal training session at a variety of levels.

 These sessions aren’t generally organised by a club coach and so the best way to find out about them is to talk to fellow paddlers at your level.
 Some of the groups keep in touch using a small email list which you can request to be put on.